 Rodgers has had the chance to exact revenge on San Francisco throughout his career, but he has never gotten the job done in the playoffs.

-The Packers star's most recent loss occurred last year in the NFC Championship Game, where the Niners downed Green Bay, 37-20.
+The Packers star's most recent loss occurred in the 2022 NFC Divisional Round, where the Niners downed Green Bay, 13-10.

 Rodgers vs. Patrick Mahomes

 Rodgers and 2018 NFL MVP Patrick Mahomes have never confronted each other on the football field.

 Their first meeting may finally occur if Green Bay and the Kansas City Chiefs both reach the Super Bowl — which is likely to happen, according to the Super Bowl LV odds.

 Rodgers has played Kansas City three times.
 He defeated Chiefs backup Matt Moore last season and took down Alex Smith's Chiefs in 2015.

 The Packers QB's only loss against Kansas City occurred in 2011, against Kyle Orton.